pizzli/basic-jquery-slider-for-wordpress/readme.txt

 == Frequently Asked Questions ==

 = Can I add captions to my slides? =
-Yes, you can add captions by using entering your caption as the post text.
+Yes, the title of your post will be the caption used on each slider image.

 == Screenshots ==
 1. screenshot-1.png